Argentina–China relations: Background

-China's Zhou Enlai, during Mao Zedong's leadership, steered the initial China–Latin America relations by encouraging friendly connections that eventually led to diplomatic relations.
+China's Premier Zhou Enlai, during CCP Chairman Mao Zedong's leadership, steered the initial China–Latin America relations by encouraging friendly connections that eventually led to diplomatic relations.
 The development of diplomatic relations of China and Latin America was in the interest of developing cultural and economic ties.
 Organizations without ties to the governments of Latin American countries were created to help strengthen these ties between China and Latin America.
 Starting from 1970, until 1974, China successfully developed diplomatic relations with 12 of Latin America's countries.
 Five of them in the early part of the four-year span being Argentina, Brazil, Chile, Mexico, and Venezuela.
 Diplomatic relations were normalized in 1972, under the presidency of Alejandro Lanusse.
 In 1973, Isabel Perón led a mission in China as the official envoy of Justicialist Party.
 In 1980, General Jorge Rafael Videla, as de facto president of the country, was the first Argentine leader to visit China.
 For China and Latin America to expand on their diplomatic relations, China generated four interrelated concepts – “peace, mutual support, mutual benefit, and collaborative development."
 One of Argentina's main export is soybeans and soybean related products.
 The Argentine government in 2002 led by Eduardo Duhalde enforced high taxes of soybean exports, and Néstor Kirchner's following administration doubled that amount.

 In November 2004, Kirchner went to Beijing to address China and Argentina's cooperation in future investments and exchanges.

 In April 2020, China has become Argentina's biggest trading partner.
 In Feb 2022, Argentine president's Alberto Fernandez attended the Beijing Winter 2022 Olympics and met with China's Xi Jinping.
 Within the same month, Argentina officially joined China's Belt and Road Initiative via a memorandum of understanding (MoU) and China also issued an official statement that it backs Argentina's territorial claims over the British-run Falkland Islands.